ma316912/moviespace/README.md

 specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

+# Building for Local

+To run the app in local environment, we can either run in in `dev` or `fast` profile configured.

+    For fast profile -> `./gradlew clean bootrun -Pfast` For dev profile  -> `./gradlew clean bootrun -Pdev`

+If you wish to skip bower install every time you run,

+    ./gradlew clean bootrun -Pfast(or dev) -PskipBower

 # Building for production

 To optimize the moviespace client for production, run: